Eric Bransby: Early years and personal life

 He turned 100 in October 2016 and died in September 2020 at the age of 103.

 Education

 During the Great Depression, Bransby studied under Thomas Hart Benton in Kansas City.
 He created his first mural for the Works Progress Administration in Kansas City, Kansas.
 After World War II, Bransby continued his studies on the G.I.
 Bill.
 He studied at the Colorado Springs Fine Arts Center School.
 His wife also studied at the school.
-Both were students of Boardman Robinson. and then Eric was a student of Jean Charlot, who helped him finish the thesis for Colorado College and paint the college's Cossitt Hall domed ceiling in 1947.
+Both were students of Boardman Robinson. and then Eric was a student of Jean Charlot, who helped him finish the thesis for Colorado College and paint the college's Cossitt Hall domed ceiling in 1947, the year of his graduation from the college.

 Aside from his teachers and himself, other key muralists at Colorado Springs Fine Arts Center during the New Deal era included Archie Musick, Ethel Magafan, George Biddle, and Edgar Britton.
 In 1952 he studied at Yale under abstract colorist Josef Albers.